 10. Parents of children who are blind or visually impaired are usually the most knowledgeable persons regarding the capabilities, aptitudes, and optimal learning environment for these students.
 Unfortunately, in many instances this parental resource is ignored by the school in the development of an instructional educational program for the child who has a visual disability.

-11. The State of Illinois provides early intervention services only to “at-risk” children.
+11. The State of Illinois provides early intervention services only to at-risk children.
 The State has a policy not to provide services to persons not determined to be developmentally delayed.

 Committee Observations and Recommendations